 Museo de Guanacaste lies in Liberia’s former military headquarters or cuartel.
-The cuartel used to include a prison and arms stockpile, but those days are long gone and the wonderfully renovated museum now offers permanent and temporary arts exhibits and cultural presentations.
+The cartel used to include a prison and arms stockpile, but those days are long gone and the wonderfully renovated museum now offers permanent and temporary art exhibits and cultural presentations.
 One can include a tour of this museum, if interested.

-Liberia’s picture worthy public market is not only photogenic, it offers the chance to taste traditional foods surrounded by locals, and to shop for fresh vegetables, cheap clothes and trinkets.
+Liberia’s picture worthy public market is not only photogenic, but it also offers the chance to taste traditional foods surrounded by locals and to shop for fresh vegetables, cheap clothes, and trinkets.

 Ad Astra Rocket Company

 Yes, you read that correctly.
 If plasma rocket propulsion systems are your thing, or if you’re looking for an outing to entertain and educate the kids, take the family on a tour of Ad Astra Rocket Company, located just 13 km outside of Liberia.
 Directed by Costa Rica’s very own retired NASA astronaut, Franklin Chang Díaz, Ad Astra is located on the Liberia campus of EARTH University, a world-famous agricultural university.
 Tours of the rocket company are organized for a minimum of 10 people.
 Contact us for more info on this tour.